-Everest base camp trek can be visited round the year, except for the monsoon wet rainy season of mid-June to an early week of September months.
+Everest base camp trek can be visited around the year, except for the monsoon wet rainy season of mid-June to the early week of September months.
 Best in springtime from March to May, and in autumn starts from September to November.

 Springtime is lively with longer daylight hours for pleasant walks, as well as for scenic views when flowers are in seasonal bloom.
 Cold morning and nighttime, could snow sometimes.

 Next, the best season is autumn from mid-September to November to pre-winter in December.
 When days are clear with blue sky, but short sunlight hours, can be very freezing cold in the morning, late afternoon, and nighttime.

 Can get snowed sometimes but a beautiful day for walks and marveling at the grand views of the mountains.